 Encourage your student to keep themselves healthy by becoming active in their own wellness.

 Learn how to support your student to manage their own finances.

 Positive approaches for coping with setbacks and struggles.
 Help your student connect and engage with others.

 A guide to some of the unique words and expressions that are used at Western.

 Coach your student to use a calendar to note important dates and deadlines.

 Help your student identify what they want to achieve by the time they graduate.

-Encourage your student to review available services to support their academic success at Western by visiting the Tutoring Center, the Academic Advising Center, Student Outreach Services, and their instructor’s office hours well before midterms—even if things are going well.
+Encourage your student to review available services to support their academic success at Western by visiting the Tutoring Center, The Academic Advising & Student Achievement Center, and their instructor’s office hours well before midterms — even if things are going well.
 For a full list of Campus Resources, visit the Viking Resource Hub.